-12th Street is a minor arterial corridor with primarily residential frontage within the Downtown Neighborhood Area.
+12th Street is a minor arterial corridor north of Lomas Boulevard and a local street with primarily residential frontage south of Lomas Boulevard within the Downtown Neighborhood Area.
 The narrow two-lane roadway is a principal link between the areas north and south of Lomas Boulevard because it is the only signalized crossing.
 Lighting is limited along 12th Street; pedestrian lighting exists north of Lomas Boulevard only and illumination exists at intersections south of Lomas Boulevard.